HiTECNOLOGYs/cl-charms/README.md

 Portability
 ===========

-cl-charms in it's current state has been officially confirmed by me to fully work at least with configurations listed below:
+`cl-charms` in it's current state has been officially confirmed by me to fully work at least with configurations listed below:

 * SBCL 1.1.8--1.2.1 on Gentoo Linux (3.13.6-hardened-r3--3.15.6-hardened) x86-64
+* SBCL 1.2.3.15-4704124 on OS X 10.10 (Yosemite) x86-64
 * CCL 1.9-r15769M on Gentoo Linux (3.13.6-hardened-r3) x86-64
+* CCL 1.9-r15759 on OS X 10.10 (Yosemity) x86-64

-It may work on other implementations and system but I can not guarantee you that.
+It may work on other implementations and system but there's no guarantee.
 More testing is really appreciated.

-cl-charms ought to function on other implementations of Common Lisp and libcurses on various distributions of GNU/Linux.
+`cl-charms` ought to function on other implementations of Common Lisp and `libcurses` on various distributions of UNIX and UNIX-like systems.
 See the section on Bugs and Contributing below for how to help test and realize this.

-cl-charms is supposed to be only bindings: nothing more, nothing less.
+`cl-charms` is supposed to be only bindings along with a separate, no-frills interface atop: nothing more, nothing less.
 For full-featured TUI see: https://bitbucket.org/naryl/cl-tui